ALMONDS: GROWING UP SUSTAINABLE

-Almond Board of California (ABC) has been investing in research since 1973 and, to continue to help farmers navigate complex challenges, this year ABC invested $4.7 million in 82 independent, third-party research projects exploring next-generation farming and sustainability practices.
-These research projects cover a range of sustainable topics including irrigation efficiency, air quality, honey bee health, farming practices, the development of innovative production practices that lead to continued improvement in efficient and, and so much more.
+Almond Board of California (ABC) has been investing in research since 1973 and, to continue to help farmers navigate complex challenges, this year ABC invested $4.8 million in research projects exploring next-generation farming and sustainability practices.
+These research projects cover a range of sustainable topics including irrigation efficiency, air quality and honey bee health, providing the foundation for increased understanding and improved practices.

 When it comes to following sustainable agricultural practices, California Almond farmers and processors are progressive and continuously challenging themselves to do more.
 The California Almond Sustainability Program was established in 2009 in part to better understand the ongoing sustainability improvements of farmers across all production practices and to provide continuing education on these topics.

-To date, nearly 450,000 acres of California Almonds are represented by completed assessments.
+To date, nearly 23 percent of California's almond acreage is represented by completed assessments.

 Water Matters: More Crop per Drop